Frijol/climate-change/notes/causes/_causes.md

 * Paris Agreement established the goal of limiting climate change to 1.5-2 degrees C above preindustrial levels and creates a process for emissions cuts.
 [Sutter][SutterParis] Obama administration released CPP as a concrete plan to meet these targets but it's currently held up in court (update expected Feb 2017)

 ### We're not changing
+* Creeping normalcy and landscape amnesia make it easy for people to feel that the change we're experiencing is normal [Diamond]
 * The amount of carbon that can be burned between 2011 and 2049 to have a 50% chance of keeping global warming below 2 degrees celcius is 565 gigatons.
 Reserves already claimed by all fossil fuel companies for oil, gas, and coal amounts to 2,795 gigatons of carbon.
 [Klein, 134][Klein]

 ### Continued effects even after we improve